neoforged/Documentation/docs/resources/client/models/index.md

 - `minecraft:cutout_mipped_all`: Variant of `minecraft:cutout_mipped` which applies mipmapping to item models as well.
 - `minecraft:translucent`: Used for blocks where any pixel may be partially transparent, for example stained glass.
 - `minecraft:tripwire`: Used by blocks with the special requirement of being rendered to the weather target, i.e. tripwire.
+- `neoforge:item_unlit`: NeoForge-added.
+Should be used by blocks that, when rendered from an item, does not take into account the light directions.

 Selecting the correct render type is a question of performance to some degree.
 Solid rendering is faster than cutout rendering, and cutout rendering is faster than translucent rendering.
 Because of this, you should specify the "strictest" render type applicable for your use case, as it will also be the fastest.

 If you want, you can also add your own render types.
-To do so, subscribe to the [mod bus][modbus] [event] `RegisterNamedRenderTypesEvent` and `#register` your render types. `#register` has three or four parameters:
+To do so, subscribe to the [mod bus][modbus] [event] `RegisterNamedRenderTypesEvent` and `#register` your render types. `#register` has three:

 - The name of the render type.
-Will be prefixed with your mod id.
-For example, using `"my_cutout"` here will provide `examplemod:my_cutout` as a new render type for you to use (provided that your mod id is `examplemod`, of course).
+Should be a `ResourceLocation` prefixed with your mod id.
 - The chunk render type.
 Any of the types in the list returned by `RenderType.chunkBufferLayers()` can be used.
 - The entity render type.
 Must be a render type with the `DefaultVertexFormat.NEW_ENTITY` vertex format.
-- Optional: The fabulous render type.
-Must be a render type with the `DefaultVertexFormat.NEW_ENTITY` vertex format.
-Will be used instead of the regular entity render type if the graphics mode is set to _Fabulous!_.
-If omitted, falls back to the regular render type.
-Generally recommended to set if the render type uses transparency in some way.

 ### Elements